 The Best Things to do in Skopelos, Greece

 Historical and archaeological sites in Skopelos are few.
-However, history buffs will surely enjoy the ancient castles (“Kastros”) that watch protectively over the islands main towns, and the hiking routes that lead to neolithic tombs and centuries-old monasteries.
+However, history buffs will surely enjoy the ancient castles (“Kastros”) that watch protectively over the island’s main towns.
+Not to mention, the hiking routes that lead to neolithic tombs and centuries-old monasteries.

 Hike to the Monasteries Above Skopelos Town